 An Easy Candied Pecans Recipe for Summertime Salad Fun!

 My fascination with candied nuts and summertime salads got a kickstart last May, at our daughter’s junior year prom dinner.
 The dinner was hosted by the parents of one of Hatti’s girlfriends.
-And the evening’s menu included a simple salad of fresh greens and strawberries, a sweet red wine vinaigrette, and crunchy, craveable candied walnuts.
+And the evening’s menu included a simple strawberry salad dressed with a sweet red wine vinaigrette, and sprinkled with crunchy, craveable candied nuts.
 Everyone LOVED it!

 Of course I asked Leanne, the hostess, for the recipe.
 The easy salad quickly found itself on regular rotation at our house.
 I’ll be sharing it with you soon!

 In the meantime, make yourself a batch of this Easy Candied Pecans Recipe.
 The nuts are ridiculously crunchy, and perfectly sweet and salty with a bit of cayenne heat.
 I bet you can’t eat just one!

 Besides the pecans, you’ll need just a few more common ingredients to make this recipe: